 If you're interested in driving changes to safeguard public health, this programme is ideal.
-Whatever your healthcare background, our online master of public health will give you all the experience you need without interrupting your career.
+Whatever your healthcare background, our online public health postgraduate certificate will give you all the experience you need without interrupting your career.
 Its essential learning for those working in health improvement, health protection and humanitarian aid.

-We have offered a Master of Public Health at the University since 1981 and we've been involved in public health education since 1893.
-Run by the College of Medical, Veterinary & Life Sciences, home to world-leading expertise across a diverse range of disciplines, the proramme features interdisciplinary content from environmental protection to sociology and health economics.
+We have offered a Master in Public Health at the University since 1981 and we've been involved in public health education since 1893.
+Run by the College of Medical, Veterinary & Life Sciences, home to world-leading expertise across a diverse range of disciplines, the programme features interdisciplinary content from environmental protection to sociology and health economics.

 Public Health at the University was among the earliest academic fields to move towards a multidisciplinary range of programmes, involving staff from a number of areas.
 Current disciplines represented include health promotion, health protection, sociology, psychology, epidemiology, statistics, and health economics.

-On the Master of Public Health, you will be taught by academics from a wide variety of organisations and disciplines including environmental protection, public health medicine, sociology and health economics.
+On the Public Health PgCert, you will be taught by academics from a wide variety of organisations and disciplines including environmental protection, public health medicine, sociology and health economics.

 Public health has a central role in guiding health care practice, influencing health policy, protecting the public and improving population health.
 If you work or intend to work in an organisation which has public health responsibilities or aims to improve population health, this programme will be suited to you.

 On successful completion of this programme, you will be able to:

 - Appraise policy and assess its contribution to population health

 - Apply principles of epidemiology, statistical analysis and health improvement in the field